-ACCESS Community Schools received a six-year accreditation from the Western Association of Schools and Colleges in 2023.
+In 2023, ACCESS Community Schools earned a six-year accreditation from the Western Association of Schools and Colleges, further affirming their commitment to educational excellence.

 The ACCESS mission is to provide a continuum of services for agency partners and school districts that prepare all students to be college and career ready.